CigarsSmoker/Clone/Rules-syntax.md

 If _action_ is omitted, `allow` is used -- because uMatrix is naturally deny-default mode at heart.

+For both source and destination, matching is hierarchical: a rule for a domain will be matched by all subdomains (except if another rule match for the subdomain).

 ##### Examples of rules

 Forbid all requests to `facebook.net`, but allow all net requests of any type to `facebook.net` only when they are made from within `facebook.com` context: